HOME Blog Plastic Recycling Machine What are the Similarities and Differences Between LDPE and HDPE?

 (POLYSTAR provides simple recycling solutions)

 Polyethylene can be classified into two main types according to their molecular structure: High-Density polyethylene and Low-density polyethylene.
+The difference between LDPE and HDPE is significant regarding their applications and properties.

 Even though their applications might be somewhat similar, the reasons why a producer might choose one over the other will strongly depend on the product’s purposes.
 For instance, if a producer is looking for a much more flexible and translucent material suitable for packaging, then LDPE would be recommended for his production.
 On the other hand, if a producer wants a more rigid and resistant product, he might consider HDPE rather than LDPE.